Last Updated: May 14, 2021

 Due to privacy restrictions, the University cannot disclose the health or vaccination status of any individual student.

-Beginning Tuesday, April 6, all University of Delaware students (age 16+) will be eligible to receive the COVID-19 vaccine from the Delaware Division of Public Health.
+All University of Delaware students are eligible to receive the COVID-19 vaccine from the Delaware Division of Public Health.
 This applies to ALL students, including those who are not permanent residents of Delaware.

-All University of Delaware employees are now eligible for vaccination within the State of Delaware.
+All University of Delaware employees are also eligible for vaccination within the State of Delaware.

 If I get the COVID-19 vaccine, will I still need to complete the daily health check to use campus facilities?